-To provide technical assistance to conduct costing, cost-effectiveness and efficiency analysis of health facilities, disease programs and health systems.
+Provide technical assistance to perform cost estimates, cost-effectiveness and efficiency analysis of health facilities, disease programs and health systems.

-Develop a module of the diploma entitled “The response to HIV: challenges 40 years after its appearance and its impact on other current epidemics and pandemics.
+Develop a diploma module entitled “The response to HIV: challenges 40 years after its emergence and its impact on other current epidemics and pandemics”.

-The objective of this project is to develop a computer system that automates all the processes of reception and delivery of antiretroviral drugs (ARV) in the pharmacies of the Condesa and Condesa Iztapalapa Specialized Clinics.
+The objective of this project is to develop a computer system that automates all the processes of reception and delivery of antiretroviral drugs in the pharmacies of the Condesa Specialized Clinics.

-The Emory-CDC CTU is comprised of priority areas with well-established programs and histories of performing NIH funded clinical research.
+The Emory-CDC CTU is comprised of priority areas with well-established programs and histories of conducting NIH-funded clinical research.

-The objective of this study is to demonstrate the efficacy of a primary and booster vaccination regimen for the prevention of human immunodeficiency virus type 1 (HIV-1) infection consisting of Ad26.
+The objective of this study is to demonstrate the efficacy of a primary and booster vaccination regimen for the prevention of human immunodeficiency virus type 1 infection.

-This project is a module of the E3Gen study (Multigenerational effects of toxicant exposures on life course health and neurocognitive outcomes in the ELEMENT birth cohorts).
+This project is a module of the E3Gen study (Multigenerational effects of toxic exposures on life-cycle health and neurocognitive outcomes in ELEMENT birth cohorts).

-The main objective is to conduct the general coordination of the implementation of the project: following-up of the personnel, following-up of the activities of the recruitment process of the participants and following-up of the participants, verification of the strategies to recruit and follow-up participants, follow-up of the collection of data (questionnaires) for the baseline, follow-up visits of the participants and systematization and preliminary analysis of the information.
+The main objective is to carry out the general coordination of the implementation of the project: follow-up of the personnel, follow-up of the activities of the recruitment process of the participants and follow-up of the participants, verification of the strategies to recruit and follow-up of the participants, follow-up of the data collection (questionnaires) for the baseline, follow-up visits of the participants and systematization and preliminary analysis of the information.

-The Participatory Action Learning in Combination Prevention Program has worked in different states promoting a consistent model that includes training, action, coordination and planning components.
+The Combined Prevention with Multisectoral Approach project has worked in different states promoting a consistent model that includes training, action, coordination and planning components.